PM-Notes/Prince2/README.md

 # Principles (7)

+1. Continued business justification
+2. Learn from experience
+3. Defined roles and responsibilities
+4. Manage by stages
+5. Manage by exception
+6. Focus on products
+7. Tailor to suit the project

+### More detail

 1. Continued business justification (Business Case)
 2. Learn from experience (learn from previous projects or previous management stages)
 3. Defined roles and responsibilities (Stakeholders - Business Sponsors, Users, Suppliers (int/ext))